Supraland

 Supraland is a Metroidvania-styled video game developed by Supra Games.
 The game was originally self-published for PC and left early access on April 5, 2019.
 Ports for the eighth generation of video game consoles, with Humble Games as publisher, were released on October 22, 2020.
 Players assume control of a toy figurine and explore a series of themed areas within a child's sandbox.

 Supraland is primarily developed by Supra Games founder David Münnich, who wanted to create an adventure video game based primarily on the Metroidvania subgenre, which is primarily characterized by guided non-linearity as well as utility-gated exploration and progression mechanics.
-Supraland is played from a first-person perspective, which Münnich believes allows players to provides a superior sense of immersion within the in-game world as opposed to one that is played from a third-person perspective.
+Supraland is played from a first-person perspective, which Münnich believes allows players to provide a superior sense of immersion within the in-game world as opposed to one that is played from a third-person perspective.

-Supraland was met with mostly positive reviews, which praised the game's gameplay mechanics but criticized its presentation and production values.
+Supraland was met with mostly positive reviews, which praised the game's gameplay mechanics.
 A standalone expansion, titled Supraland Six Inches Under, was released on January 14, 2022, and serves as a sequel to Supraland.
 A full-fledged sequel is currently under development.